leodeslf/leaf/src/content/notes/method/agile/scrum.md

 ## Scrum Origins

-The word "scrum" (or "rugby approach") was brought to product development by Hirotaka Takeuchi and Ikujiro Nonaka on their paper **"The New New Product Development Game"** in the 1986, where they analyzed new approaches that lead them to better understand how can we *enhance development speed and flexibility*, both well-known weak points of old, sequential methods.
-Ken Schwaber and Jeff Sutherland co-created Scrum based on it (1995) inheriting the *Agile philosophy*.
-Later, Mike Beedle wrapped Scrum around *XP practices and artifacts* (2001).
+The word "scrum" (and "rugby approach") was brought to product development by Hirotaka Takeuchi and Ikujiro Nonaka on their paper **"The New New Product Development Game"** in the 1986, where they analyzed new approaches that lead them to better understand how can we *enhance development speed and flexibility*, well-known weak points of old, sequential methods.
+Ken Schwaber and Jeff Sutherland co-created Scrum based on it (1995) inheriting the *Agile philosophy*, later, Mike Beedle wrapped Scrum around *XP practices and artifacts* (2001).

-That paper identified six key characteristics leading companies had:
+This paper identified six key *characteristics that leading companies had in common*:

-1. *Built-in instability*, teams with great freedom of action but also hard, challenging goals.
+1. **Built-in instability**, teams with great *freedom of action* but also hard, *challenging goals*.
-1. *Self-organizing project teams* which are identified by three must-have traits: autonomy (from top managers and directors), self-transcendence (making them and top managers forget about status quo and recognize that they can always be auto-sufficient), and cross-fertilization (as cross-functional, multi-disciplinary team members are constantly sharing knowledge and initiatives while working together).
+1. **Self-organizing project teams** which are identified by three must-have traits: *autonomy* (from top managers and directors), *self-transcendence* (making them and top managers forget about status quo and recognize that they can always be auto-sufficient), and *cross-fertilization* (as cross-functional, multi-disciplinary team members are constantly sharing knowledge and initiatives while working together).
-1. *Overlapping development phases*, which "enhance shared responsibility and cooperation, stimulates involvement and commitment, sharpens a problem-solving focus, encourages initiative taking, [and] develops diversified skills."
-On the other hand, management becomes more complex and good communication skills become a must-have for everyone.
+1. **Overlapping development phases**, which "enhance shared responsibility and cooperation, *stimulates involvement* and commitment, sharpens a problem-solving focus, *encourages initiative taking*, [and] *develops diversified skills*."
+On the other hand, *management becomes more complex* and good communication skills become a must-have for everyone.
-1. *"Multilearning,"* it happens in two dimensions.
-One is multilevel learning: the pressure imposed by the challenges and teammates lead everyone to learn more and grow because it is a necessity.
-The other is multifunctional learning: members from a cross-functional team have the privilege but also the requirement to learn about multiple tools and disciplines.
+1. **"Multilearning,"** it happens in two dimensions.
+One is *multilevel learning*: the pressure imposed by the challenges and teammates lead everyone to *learn more* and grow because it is a necessity.
+The other is *multifunctional learning*: members from a cross-functional team have the privilege but also the requirement to *learn about multiple tools and disciplines*.
 Interactive experimentation also rises initiative and organizational flexibility.
-1. *Subtle control*, although top managers give teams great freedom, they provide a "big picture" point of view preventing small problems, ambiguity, and tension from turning into total chaos.
+1. **Subtle control**, although top managers give teams great freedom, they provide the "big picture" point of view preventing ambiguity and tension from turning into total chaos.
 Traditional management is avoided as it impairs or even extinguishes creativity and innovation.
-Subtle control includes self-discipline control, peer (instead of "boss") pressure, and passion/love (for what you do).
+Subtle control includes *self-discipline control*, *peer pressure* (instead of "boss" pressure), and *passion/love* for what you do.
 Healthy management control exercises:
    1. Build balanced teams by selecting the right people.
    1. Creating an open work environment.
    1. Make team members to research costumer requirements by themselves.